wohaco/despace/venus_origins_explorer.md

 **The VOX mission objectives are:**

    1. Investigate atmospheric physics and chemistry, including noble gases and their isotopes ([EVN‑055](venus.md)).
-   1. Investigate Venus' past hydrological cycles to determine the role of volatiles in crustal formation ([EVN‑052](venus.md)).
+   1. Investigate Venus’ past hydrological cycles to determine the role of volatiles in crustal formation ([EVN‑052](venus.md)).
    1. Investigate crustal physics and chemistry and determine the global tectonic framework and heat flow, whether catastrophic resurfacing occurred, and any type of geologic processes that may be currently active ([EVN‑024](venus.md), [EVN‑029](venus.md)).
    1. Investigate crustal weathering by constraining global mineralogy and surface-atmosphere weathering reactions ([EVN‑023](venus.md), [EVN‑041](venus.md)).
    1. Map cloud particle modes and their temporal variations, and track cloud level winds in the polar vortices.